ibm-cloud-docs/EventStreams/eventstreams143.md

 * **Supported capabilities**
 <br/>
-    There are differences between the capabilities in the Classic plan and the new Standard plan.
+    There are differences between the capabilities of the Classic plan and the new Standard plan.
 To align the product offerings, adopt new technology choices and remove less-used features, not all capabilities are carried forward.
 A comparison of the features is available at [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose).
 If you rely on these functions, further information will be provided shortly to help you migrate.

 Small code deltas are shipped daily to production, as a result, you can expect to see many further improvements to our user experience (and other areas) throughout the rest of 2019 and beyond.
 Coming soon: